OP-DSL/OPS/doc/quickstart.md

 ## 6. Next Steps

-- See `doc/installation.md` for detailed installation and platform-specific setup instructions.
+- The above quickstart guide used the Makefile build system of OPS.
+For further detailed instructions including dependencies and the CMake-based build instructions please see [installation.md](installation.md).
-- Explore other applications in `apps/c/` and `apps/fortran/`.
+- Explore other applications in [apps/c/](../apps/c/) and [apps/fortran/](../apps/fortran/).
-- See `doc/apps.md` for details on each example.
+- See [apps.md](apps.md) for details on each example.
-- See `doc/devdoc.md` for developer and contributor information.
+- See [devdoc.md](devdoc.md) for developer and contributor information.

 For more help, see the full documentation or open an issue on the OPS GitHub.